 However, a comprehensive tracking program extends beyond KPIs like click rate, conversion rate, or ROI.
 It’s important to also keep an eye on metrics like opt-out rate, spam complaints, and even blacklisting issues.
 Monitoring these types of metrics not only helps with overall campaign optimization but also helps you address potential issues quickly and efficiently when they arise.

 One issue that comes up occasionally is having an Opt-Out Domain flagged by a blacklist compiler.

 There are a number of blacklist organizations that monitor email marketing initiatives and occasionally flag the Opt-Out Domain used within a campaign as being connected to simply unsolicited or potentially questionable email activity.
 When they make this identification, they may add the Opt-Out Domain to their proprietary blacklist.
 The systems, rules, and processes they use to make this decision are typically proprietary and not discussed publicly.
 So, it isn’t always possible to know why a specific domain appears on a blacklist.

-Sometimes, an Opt-Out Domain may appear on a blacklist erroneously, or without any specific cause.
-In these cases, advertisers may have success in reaching out to the blacklist provider and requesting that a domain be removed from the list.
+Sometimes, they may appear on a blacklist erroneously, or without any specific cause.
+In these cases, advertisers may have success in reaching out to the blacklist provider and requesting it to be removed from the list.
 Domains also may be removed from a blacklist by the blacklist organization without any request from the advertiser.